ros-navigation/docs.nav2.org/docs/configuration_and_development/tuning_guide/index.md

 !!! note

     These are simply the default and available plugins from the community.
 For a specific robot platform / company, you may also choose to use none of these and create your own.
-See the [Writing a New Controller Plugin](../plugin_tutorials/docs/writing_new_nav2controller_plugin.md#writing-a-new-controller-plugin) tutorial for more details.
+See the [Writing a New Controller Plugin][writing-a-new-controller-plugin] tutorial for more details.
 If you’re willing to contribute this work back to the community, please file a ticket or contact a maintainer!
 They’d love to hear from you.

 ## Caching Obstacle Heuristic in Smac Planners